 So, the currency issuer gets to set the rate of interest and other terms of its debt.
 If an increase in government spending is necessary to maintain full employment, this can always be carried out.
 After all, the resources are available for sale in the government’s own currency.
 Purchasing them will not bid up prices.
 If, to the contrary, there happens to be full employment and demand-side inflation, MMT (like most other macroeconomic theories) prescribes a tightening of fiscal policy.
 Either way, full employment, under MMT’s preferred policy regime, would always be maintained, as already noted, via the job guarantee’s automatic-stabilizing mechanism.

 Functional finance will not only correspond to sensible fiscal policy, but, as Scott Fullwiler has pointed out, will in fact result in fiscal policy that turns out, as a side effect, to be “Ricardian” in the sense that the term is used in mainstream macroeconomics.
 Roughly speaking, so long as the average nominal rate of interest on public debt is set below the average rate of growth in nominal GDP over the longer term, fiscal policy will likely be sustainable in the mainstream sense.

-For much more detail on why the currency issuer always dictates the terms on which it spends, see:
+For more on why the currency issuer always dictates the terms on which it spends see:

-For an explanation of why functional finance, the fiscal approach embraced by MMT, would in fact be “Ricardian”, see:
+For an explanation of why functional finance would in fact be “Ricardian” see: